a234asthana/forem-docs/docs/FAQ/faqs.md

 ## How do I log in after starting up Forem for the first time?

-Seeding the database create an admin user (see [Database](/backend/database/#default-admin-user)) with the following
+Seeding the database creates an admin user (see [Database](/backend/database/#default-admin-user)) with the following
 credentials: